10Dozen/dzn_EJAM/readme.md

 When weapon got jammed - use Inspect Weapon keybind or (Self-interaction - Equipment - Inspect Weapon) action to open extended unjamming interface.

 Note:
-- Currently loaded magazine may be dropped to ground on Magazine Detach action if there is no space in player's inventory.
+- Currently loaded magazine will be dropped to the ground on Magazine Detach action if there is no space in player's inventory.
 - Mod doesn't override ACE logic/functions, but extends it in the parallel way, so all ACE settings are still applied (e.g. Shift+R keybind or Reload to unjam setting).
-But you may unbind ACE Shift+R combo and use dzn_EJAM instead.
+But you can unbind ACE Shift+R combo and use dzn_EJAM's instead.
 - Weapon from different mods may behave differently (e.g. CUP guns doesn't hide detached magazine).

 Credits: